 Bonderized Steel: Everything You Need to Know

 Bonderized steel, also known as paint grip steel, was created for the rainwater goods industry.
-This particular steel product easily adheres to paint, and homeowners can paint their rain gutters, downspouts, and roof flashing to match the rest of a house.
+Paint adheres easily to this particular steel product, so homeowners can paint their rain gutters, downspouts, and roof flashing to match the rest of their house.

 When purchasing galvanized bonderized steel, it’s important to remember that this product should be painted.
 The dull, matte grey color has become popular, but bonderized steel can develop white rust, scratch easily, and have an inconsistent finish without paint.
 The best time to paint it is immediately after it’s installed.

-We are a trusted national supplier, processor, and manufacturer of bonderized steel.
-We also offer a variety of steel products, including cold-rolled steel, aluminized steel, galvanized steel, stainless steel, and galvanneal steel.
-We provide comprehensive steel finishing services to meet your project requirements, including painted, perforated, embossed, or fabricated finishes.
+We’re a trusted national supplier and processor of bonderized steel.
+We also offer a variety of steel products, including cold-rolled steel, aluminized steel, galvanized steel, stainless steel, and galvannealed steel.
+We provide comprehensive steel finishing services to meet your project requirements, including painted, perforating, or embossing finishes.
 In addition, we can deliver slitting, blanking, toll processing, or cut-to-length processing services.
 Learn everything you need to know about this type of steel, and give us a call or fill out a contact form for a quote!

 What is Bonderized Galvanized Steel?

 Bonderized steel begins as galvanized steel, which is steel hot dipped in molten zinc.
 This layer of zinc prevents the underlying metal from rusting and being subjected to corrosion.